By Joanne Jeffries. Last Updated 30th November 2021. Welcome to our guide on claiming for a car accident in Ireland.

 You may be wondering what to do after a car accident in the Republic of Ireland, so we have included this section which outlines a process of things to do if you have been involved in a road traffic accident.
 Of course, these come after you have notified the relevant services in the event of an emergency, and the following should be completed where possible.

-- Report the accident to a member of the Garda Síochána, Irish police.
+- Report the road accident to a member of the Garda Síochána, Irish police.

 - When a Garda is present, they will collect information such as the details of you, any other road users involved, and any witnesses that were present.
 You should also keep a copy of this information, which should include contact details for all people involved, the vehicles registrations, and motor insurance information.